larsks/openstack-overview-slides/slides.md

 ---

-These slides are available online from:
+The sources for these slides are available from:

 - <https://github.com/larsks/openstack-overview-slides/>